-A good logo should have the power to capture customers from one look.
+A good logo should have the power to captivate customers at first glance.
 What is the essence of a good logo?
 Your logo is the face of your company and what your brand will be identified as for as long as you’re in business.
-That’s why it’s more important than ever to invest in custom logo design.
+That’s why it’s more essential than ever to invest in custom logo design.

 According to FinancesOnline, one of the highest-paid logo designs is the BBC logo, costing $1.8 million to create.
 Successful entrepreneurs see the value of professional logo design and are willing to invest money into creating one.

 However, that doesn’t necessarily mean that you have to spend thousands of dollars to have a great logo.
-In fact, practical ventures choose Penji because we provide high-quality logos and other graphic designs for a flat monthly cost.
+In fact, many businesses choose Penji because we provide high-quality logos and other graphic designs for a flat monthly cost.
 But more on that later.

 As soon as people see the “Swoosh,” they recognize automatically that it’s Nike.
 This perfectly explains why a simple logo design is the best.
 It’s uncomplicated and registers well with consumers.